powerboat9/bombadillo/README.md

 The maintainers use the [tildegit](https://tildegit.org) issues system to discuss new features, track bugs, and communicate with users regarding issues and suggestions.
 Pull requests should typically have an associated issue, and should target the `develop` branch.

+## Development

+Following the standard install instructions should lead you to have nearly everything you need to commence development.
+The only additions to this are:

+- To be able to submit pull requests, you will need to fork this repository first.
+- Bombadillo is tested against Go 1.11.
+This version can be installed as per the [Go install documentation](https://golang.org/doc/install#extra_versions).
+Tests for this version are run using 'make test'.
+- Linting is performed by `gofmt` and [golangci-lint](https://github.com/golangci/golangci-lint)

 ## License

 This project is licensed under the GNU GPL version 3.
 See the [LICENSE](LICENSE) file for details.